flengyel/RYLR998-LoRa/README.md

 ```

 * You could make the windows resizable.
 Dunno.
-* Rewrite in micropython for the Raspberry Pico.
+* Rewrite in MicroPython for the Adafruit M0...

 ## TO NOT DO